What is Resisting Arrest?

 There are addition statutes criminalize resisting or evading arrest, including the following:

 Penal Code Section 243(b) makes it illegal to commit a battery upon a peace officer.
-It is punishable by up to one year in jail and/or a fine of no more than $2,000.
-A battery is defined as any willful and unlawful use of force or violence upon another person.
+The punishment is up to one year in jail and/or a fine of no more than $2,000.
+The definition of a battery is any willful and unlawful use of force or violence upon another person.

 Penal Code Section 69 makes it illegal to resist arrest using force or violence, or to obstruct an officer using threats or violence.
-Violation of this section is a “wobbler,” punishable by county jail or prison and/or a fine of no more than $10,000.
+Violation of this section is a “wobbler,” with a punishment of county jail or prison and/or a fine of no more than $10,000.

 Vehicle Code Section 2800.1 makes it illegal to flee or elude a peace officer’s vehicle.
 Violation of this section is a misdemeanor punishable by up to one year in county jail.
 The prosecutor must prove the following facts to convict the defendant: that the officer’s vehicle was marked, showing a red lamp, sounding a siren (as reasonably necessary), and operated by a uniformed peace officer.

 Vehicle Code Section 2800.2 makes it illegal to flee or elude a peace officer while driving recklessly.
 Driving “recklessly” means driving without regard to the safety of people or property.
 Committing three or more point violations while driving is also driving recklessly.
-Violation of this section is a wobbler punishable by county jail or prison and/or a fine of $1,000 to $10,000.
+Violation of this section is a wobbler for which the punishment is county jail or prison and/or a fine of $1,000 to $10,000.

 Reporting Law Enforcement

 Reporting law enforcement misconduct has its risks.
 Law enforcement could retaliate against you if you report them.
-However, it is also important to help protect future victims from being injured by law enforcement.
+However, it is also important to help prevent law enforcement from injuring people in the future.
 Establishing a pattern of misconduct helps future victims in their criminal defense.
 It is also helpful in lawsuits against law enforcement.

 Suing Law Enforcement